-The Tuition Roll Back (TRB) Scholarships are offered to students who were active students in the Medical Assisting diploma program, the HVAC diploma program or the Welding diploma program at the Sanford or Mt Dora campuses as of February 27, 2017.
-Students from another campus who were actively enrolled in one of the three programs on February 27, 2017 and who later dropped, are eligible for Parts Two and Three of the scholarship if they reenter at the Sanford or Mt Dora campus.
+The Tuition Roll Back (TRB) Scholarships are offered to students who were active students in the Medical Assisting diploma program or the HVAC diploma program at the Auburndale, Brandon, or Orlando campuses as of April 6, 2017.
+Students from another campus who were actively enrolled in one of the three programs on April 6, 2017 and who later dropped, are eligible for Parts Two and Three of the scholarship if they reenter at the Auburndale, Brandon, or Orlando campus.
 The scholarships are awarded based on the student's academic achievements.
 The scholarships are meant to help defray program costs for those recipients who complete their program of study.

-- The STC TRB Scholarships are available only to full-time students at Southern Technical College at the Sanford or Mt Dora campus. - The recipient must meet all institutional admissions requirements, - The recipient must carry a full-time course load, except during terms that the program sequencing dictates a lesser course load or during terms when the student is impacted by approved transfer credit. - In order to maintain eligibility, the recipient must achieve prescribed monthly grade point averages and attendance rates. - The recipient may only withdraw from the institution one time and must re-enter in the subsequent term. - The scholarships do not apply to fees or other charges. - The recipient is not eligible to participate in any other institutionally funded financial assistance program. - Scholarship recipients are eligible to receive up to \$1200 towards their tuition balance upon completion of all program requirements.
+- The STC TRB Scholarships are available only to full-time students at Southern Technical College at the Auburndale, Brandon, or Orlando campus. - The recipient must be an active student at the Auburndale, Brandon, or Orlando campus currently maintaining satisfactory academic progress in the Medical Assisting or HVAC diploma program. - The recipient must carry a full-time course load, except during terms that the program sequencing dictates a lesser course load or during terms when the student is impacted by approved transfer credit. - In order to maintain eligibility, the recipient must achieve prescribed monthly grade point averages and attendance rates. - The recipient may only withdraw from the institution one time and must re-enter in the subsequent term. - The scholarships do not apply to fees or other charges. - The recipient is not eligible to participate in any other institutionally funded financial assistance program.